matteolucchini1/nDspec/README.rst

 Installation and testing
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The early version of the software can only be installed from the repository.
-Implementation of tests is pending further development.
+Unit tests make use of py.test <https://pytest.org>`_, and implementation of tox is pending.

 ~~~~~~
 Citing